Black Stars deserve our continued support – NAPO urges

-Energy Minister Dr. Mathew Opoku Prempeh believes that the Black Stars of Ghana deserve the country’s continued support ahead of the two last group games in the ongoing World Cup in Qatar.
+Energy Minister Dr Mathew Opoku Prempeh believes that the Black Stars of Ghana deserve the country’s continued support as ahead of the two last group games in the ongoing World Cup in Qatar.

 NAPO as he is affectionately called is of the view that with Ghana’s decent side, the stars will do well when they play against their South Korean counterparts.